-Marine Survey costs vary, depending on what type of inspection you want.
-Marine Surveyors in Sydney generally charge $22 – $30 per foot (vessel length) for a pre-purchase inspection, with the higher-end pricing generally for timber vessels.
-On the other hand, an insurance survey may be done for $14 – 18 per foot.
+Marine Survey costs vary with the type of survey you’re after.
+Marine Surveyors in Sydney generally charge $25 – $40 per foot (vessel length) for a pre-purchase inspection.
+Higher-end pricing is generally for surveys with mechanical inspections.
+Conversely, you can get an insurance survey for $14 – $18 per foot.

-Marine Surveyors are not mechanics, although there is a handful that are dual certified, so it’s always best to find someone who is, or use two separate parties.
-Mechanics typically charge $90 – $125 per hour for engine inspections.
+Marine Surveyors are not mechanics, although there is a handful that are dual certified.
+It’s always best to find someone who is, or use both parties.
+Mechanics typically charge $100 – $180 per hour for engine inspections.

 Types of Surveyors

-Marine surveyors typically work for insurance companies but the boat owner will need to pay for their services.
-Insurance companies set the standard for the condition of the boat that they consider an acceptable risk and decide whether or not to insure the boat based on the surveyor’s report.
+Insurance companies set the standard for the condition of the boat that they consider an acceptable risk to insure.
+As such, they decide whether or not to insure the boat based on the surveyor’s report.

-Several institutions certify surveyors and set a standard.
-Examples are the Australian Institute of Marine Surveyors (AIMS) – in Australia, the most popular and the International Institute of Marine Surveying (IIMS).
+Several groups certify surveyors and set a standard.
+Examples are the Australian Institute of Marine Surveyors (AIMS), the most popular in Australia and the International Institute of Marine Surveying (IIMS).

 What entails a good Pre-Purchase Marine Survey?

 A good report will focus on the condition of the boat, as it currently is.
-Don’t get fooled by a long report – it doesn’t necessarily mean it is useful.
+Don’t get fooled by a long report – it doesn’t mean it is useful.
 Is the Surveyor providing a list of the boats features or actually commenting on the condition of each of those features?
-It should be clear if the report will include a mechanical component, as some surveyors provide only a basic visual inspection.
+It should be clear if the report will include a mechanical component, as some surveyors are not qualified to inspect machinery.

 As a minimum, all surveys should include:

-- Underside inspection, checking for osmosis, delamination, design and production faults, previous damage electrolysis and corrosion
+Underside inspection, checking for osmosis, delamination, previous damage electrolysis and corrosion

 As a minimum, a mechanical report should include:

-- Compression testing on petrol engines – although these are quite difficult to perform, they are essential in accurately gauging the condition of the internals
+- Compression testing on petrol engines.
+These are quite difficult to perform, however they are essential in accurately gauging the condition of the internals

-- Water test run under load – the most important part, as this is the most likely time an engine will fault or problems will arise
+- Water test run under load – this is important, as this is the most likely time an engine will fault or problems will arise

 - Visual inspection – is the engine corroded?
 Salt-water is a damaging environment, and having a ball of rust in the engine bay will cause problems down the line